gabrielweyer/nuggets/code-review/README.md

 - Does it meet the Acceptance Criteria?
 - Do you understand it?
-  - Don't hesitate to pull down the code to run it on your machine
+  - Don't hesitate to pull down the code and run it on your machine
 - Formatting, style and syntax should be enforced by tooling

 ## Provide constructive feedback